OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 </figure>

 Afterwards, measure your common points.
 To specify our coordinate system we measure a level plane to get our primary axis reference.
 Select the geometry from the list and press "F3" to measure.
 Continuing with the first circle on the tube flange.
+You can switch the selected feature by the arrow buttons on your keyboard or by mouse click.
+If you do not switch the active feature, all measurements will be made in this feature.
+The current active feature is highlighted in a blue color.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/measure circle.jpg"><img src="/images/news/bundle/measure circle.jpg"></a> </p>
 	<p align="middle"><i>measure first tube flange</i></p>
 </figure>

 You can check all observations of the circle and of all other features by right clicking them in the table view and "show properties".
 In this view you can activate and deactivate single measurements to include or exclude from algorithm.
+In the last columns you can see the deviations from each points in x, y and z direction to the circle and the 3D distance deviation.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/10_check_obs.png"><img src="/images/news/bundle/10_check_obs.png"></a> </p>